Col-E/recaf-site/src/dev/arch/cdi.md

 CDI instantiates components when they are first used.
 If you declare an `@ApplicationScoped` component, but it is never used anywhere, it will never be initialized.

 If you want or need something to be initialized immediately when Recaf launches add the extra annotation `@EagerInitialization`.
 Any component that has this will be initialized at the moment defined by the `value()` in `EagerInitialization`.
-This annotation can be used in conjunction with `@ApplicationScoped` or `@WorkspaceScoped`.
+This annotation can only be used in conjunction with `@ApplicationScoped`.

 There are two options:

-**`IMMEDIATE`**: The component is initialized as soon as possible.
+- **`IMMEDIATE`**: The component is initialized as soon as possible.

-* For `@ApplicationScoped` this occurs right after the CDI container is created.
-* For `@WorkspaceScoped` this occurs right after a workspace is opened.

-**`AFTER_UI_INIT`**: The component is initialized after the UI platform is initialized.
+- **`AFTER_UI_INIT`**: The component is initialized after the UI platform is initialized.

-* For `@ApplicationScoped` this occurs right after the UI platform is initialized, as expected.
-* For `@WorkspaceScoped` this occurs right after a workspace is opened, with the assumption the UI is already initialized.

 Be aware that any component annotated with this annotation forces all of its dependency components to also be initialized eagerly.

+## Why do we not have a scope for workspace-associated things?

+We used to, but the main issue is that the features they provided could only be used by other `@WorkspaceScoped` or `@Dependent` components.
+That makes sense at first, but there are larger design implications that you should consider.
+What if you have a component that must be `@ApplicationScoped` and you need to use a feature that is locked behind a `@WorkspaceScoped` component?
+You would need to create an `Instance<T>` of that service then do `instance.get()` when you observe a workspace being opened.
+That pattern is rather ugly and requires more CDI knowledge than is necessary for basic plugin development.
+Without the existence of `@WorkspaceScoped` plugins can safely inject anything listed in [the service lists](../services/index.html) without thinking about the inner workings of CDI at all.